 What is residence?

 Your residence status is one of the factors that decides what UK tax you pay and on which types of income and gains.
-Here we explain what residence means and how it applies to you.
+Here, we explain what residence means and how it applies to you.
+This information also applies to international students studying in the UK.

 What is residence?

-Since 6 April 2013, there has been a Statutory Residence Test (‘SRT’) in the UK to determine your tax residence status – this means that the rules for residence are set out in law.
+Since 6 April 2013, there has been a Statutory Residence Test (SRT) in the UK to determine your tax residence status – this means that the rules for residence are set out in law.
 Prior to 6 April 2013, residence was a general term, with no legal definition.
-However, the position under both is broadly the same for many people.
+However, the position under both sets of rules is broadly the same for many people.

 You are likely to be treated as UK tax resident under the SRT if you: